nalingupta/fn-key-project/README.md

 ## Notes

 -   Requires recent Chrome with Side Panel API support.
+Content scripts do not run on restricted pages (e.g., chrome://, Web Store, PDFs), so the blue bar won’t appear there.
 -   Data stays local; no keystrokes are logged beyond Fn state transitions.